Medical Malpractice Lawyer Philadelphia PA

 - Come to a settlement agreement that is fair and just

 Bear in mind that some states have put capped amounts on medical malpractice claims.
 Other states have not allowed a plaintiff to collect general damages, such as loss of consortium or mental anguish.
+You can ask a lawyer for more details regarding this limitation and how it may affect your case.
 If your state has similar legislation in place, a Philadelphia, PA medical malpractice lawyer may discuss other legal options to ensure you get maximum compensation that covers all of your losses now and in the future.

 Types of Medical Malpractice Claims